 Drivers looking for cheap car insurance in Texas may want to consider obtaining quotes from several providers to compare premiums, coverage options, discounts and other factors such as financial strength and customer service scores.

 State minimum insurance requirements in Texas

-- Property Damage – $25,000 per accident
+- $25,000 for property damage liability per accident